PeaKend/Thinkpad-T61-ArchLinux-Installer/README.md

 * Makes the GRUB configuration file at /mnt/boot/grub/grub.cfg.
 * Configures GRUB to boot instantly.

-### The install script includes the following packages:
+### The install script includes the following packages

 * bash-completion
 * vim